derf/owi-slave/README.md

 Implementation of an One Wire Interface slave device on an ATTiny 2313A without external clock.

-Though the schematic suggests bus-powered operation, the AVR's power consumption is probably too high for this to work.
-If connecting the AVR causes the bus voltage to drop below 3V, consider replacing the capacitors with a ~4.5V battery.
-Do not use a mains power supply -- it may not have the same ground level as the 1-Wire bus.
+At the moment, the code counts time using a busyloop.
+It is therefore not suitable for bus-powered applications and requires a powe source.
+Do NOT use a mains power supply -- it may not have the same ground level as the 1-Wire bus.

 # Building